-In December of 2018, the DHHR filed an abuse and neglect petition against the parents due, in part, to a prior involuntary termination of the parents' parental rights to older children.
-According to the DHHR, the prior involuntary termination of parental rights was based on the fact
+In December of 2018, the DHHR filed an abuse and neglect petition against the parents due, in part, to a prior involuntary termination of the parents' parental rights to older children.2 According to the DHHR, the prior involuntary termination of parental rights was based on the

-&lt;sup>1Consistent with our long-standing practice in cases with sensitive facts, we use initials where necessary to protect the identities of those involved in this case.
+1Consistent with our long-standing practice in cases with sensitive facts, we use initials where necessary to protect the identities of those involved in this case.
 See In re K.H., 235 W. Va.
 254, 773 S.E.2d 20 (2015); Melinda H. v.
 William R. II, 230 W. Va.
 731, 742 S.E.2d 419 (2013); State v.
 Brandon B., 218 W. Va.
 324, 624 S.E.2d 761 (2005); State v.
 Edward Charles L., 183 W. Va.
 641, 398 S.E.2d 123 (1990).

-&lt;sup>2Petitioner appealed the prior involuntary termination of his parental rights to the older children.
+2Petitioner appealed the prior involuntary termination of her parental rights to the older children.
 This Court affirmed the termination.
-See In re M.A., No. 17-0377, 2017 WL 4773021 (W. Va.
+See In re M.A., No. 17-0394, 2017 WL 4773057 (W. Va.
 Oct.
 23, 2017)(memorandum decision).

-that the parents provided alcohol to two teenagers, one of them the parents' child, A.A.
-The DHHR further alleged that the prior involuntary termination was based upon the parents' failure to address their children's developmental delays, in addition to lengthy and unreasonable delays in obtaining two important surgeries for an older child to address serious medical conditions pneumonia and a kidney infection.
+fact that the parents provided alcohol to two teenage girls, one of them the parents' child, A.A.3 The DHHR further alleged that the prior involuntary termination was based upon the parents' failure to address their children's developmental delays, in addition to lengthy and unreasonable delays in obtaining two important surgeries for a child to address serious medical conditions pneumonia and a kidney infection.
 According to the petition, "[t]he lengthy postponements of the surger[ies] resulted in further, significant developmental delays."
-According to the petition, when the DHHR investigated the birth of R.A., the mother informed the DHHR that she was "unaware as to why she lost the rights to her [older] children" and that "she was treated unfairly and could not recall why her rights were terminated."
-Petitioner similarly indicated that "he did not understand why [Child Protective Services] was at the hospital and trying to remove his child."
-According to the petition, petitioner "stated that he was treated unfairly and [did] not understand why his rights were terminated" in regard to the older children.
-The petition further indicated that petitioner is a registered sex offender.
-Ultimately, the DHHR alleged that the parents failed to remedy the circumstances that led to the prior involuntary termination of their parental rights to the older children, especially in light of the fact that "at the time of the parents' termination in 2017 . . . they had not accepted responsibility for their deficiencies in parenting."
+According to the petition, when the DHHR investigated the birth of R.A., petitioner informed the DHHR that she was "unaware as to why she lost the rights to her [older] children" and that "she was treated unfairly and could not recall why her rights were terminated."
+The father similarly indicated that "he did not understand why [Child Protective Services] was at the hospital and trying to remove his child."
+According to the petition, the father "stated that he was treated unfairly and [did] not understand why his rights were terminated" in regard to the older children.
+The petition further indicated that the father is a registered sex offender.
+Ultimately, the DHHR alleged that the parents failed to remedy the circumstances that led to the prior involuntary termination of their parental rights to older children, especially in light of the fact that "at the time of the parents' termination in 2017 . . . they had not accepted responsibility for their deficiencies in parenting."
 The petition alleged that the parents continued to deny responsibility or acknowledge any wrongdoing.
 The parents later waived their preliminary hearings.

-In January of 2019, petitioner stipulated to abusing and neglecting the child based on the prior involuntary termination of his parental rights to the older children.
+In January of 2019, petitioner stipulated to abusing and neglecting the child based on the prior involuntary termination of her parental rights to the older children.
 Accordingly, the circuit court adjudicated petitioner of abuse and neglect and set the matter for disposition.

 In March of 2019, the circuit court held a dispositional hearing.
 Prior to the hearing, both parents moved for improvement periods.
 Both the DHHR and the guardian opposed the motions.
-During the hearing, the parents both testified and disputed the basis for the prior involuntary termination of their parental rights.
-The parents also presented testimony from additional witnesses regarding their fitness to parent the child, including testimony from A.A., who had reached the age of majority.
+During the hearing, the parents both testified and disputed the basis for the prior involuntary termination of their parental rights.4 The parents also presented testimony from additional

+(continued . . .)